 National Child and Youth Disability Reimbursement Program

-Supporting school-aged children and youth with disabilities access their education curriculum.
+Financial support for school-aged children and youth with disabilities to access their education curriculum.

-The National Child and Youth Disability Reimbursement Program provides financial reimbursement up to a total of $3,000 per applicant per fiscal year (1 April-31 March).
+The National Child and Youth Disability Reimbursement Program provides financial reimbursement up to a total of $3,000 per applicant per fiscal year.

 The program provides financial reimbursement for: